davcem/cpm-cytoscape/README.md

 Therefore, we further provide an online version, always running a stable version:
 [Try out our Online Demo](http://styx.cgv.tugraz.at:8080/cpm-cytoscape/) and give us give us [feedback](mailto:f.jeanquartier[at]hci-kdd.org).

-See an example run also below:
+See an example showing several simulation steps as animated GIF also below:
 <img src="img/cpm-cytoscape-example-run.gif" alt="Animated GIF showing init step and 10 computation steps.
 In the last image the line chart is shown." />

 ## Acknowledgments ##